FREE SHIPPING ON ALL ORDERS $49.99+

 Another factor to consider is the type of CBD being used.
 Full Spectrum and Broad Spectrum products reportedly work better than CBD isolate due to the entourage effect.

 Given all the factors mentioned above, determining the ideal serving size requires time and trial and error.
 Taking too little may not result in the results you are looking for.
 Meanwhile taking too much might result in a waste of product with little to no additional desired effect.
 We typically recommend customers to start with approximately 20-30 milligrams of CBD per day as the baseline and work either up or down from there.
-If you are looking for a specific dosage by product, take a look at our blog post about CBD gummies dosage
+If you are looking for a specific dosage by product, take a look at our blog post about CBD gummies dosage.

 Bioavailability of CBD